meeeddx/Logic-Template/README.md

 ---

 ## License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source, and you are free to modify and distribute it under your chosen license.

 ---